 Computer networks form the backbone of modern communication, enabling devices to exchange data, share resources, and stay connected, whether across a room or around the world.

-This article explores the different types of computer networks in different categories.
-Categories of computer networks based on geographical area, transmission media, and communication type.
+This article explores the different types of computer networks.
+We have explained 10 types of computer networks, based on three categories of computer networks based on geographical area, transmission media, and communication type.

 Furthermore, if you want to build a career in IT networking, you can check out our IT infrastructure courses and train for different IT certifications.